Gajo Petrović

-Gajo Petrović (Note: Гајо Петровић.)
-(12 March 1927 – 13 June 1993) was one of the main theorists in the Marxist humanist Praxis School in the Socialist Federal Republic of Yugoslavia.
-He was the only one among the editors of the Praxis journal to stay in this position throughout the journal's publication.
+Gajo Petrović (Гајо Петровић; 12 March 1927 – 13 June 1993) was one of the main theorists in the Marxist humanist Praxis School in the Socialist Federal Republic of Yugoslavia.
+He was one of the founders and editors of the Praxis journal, which was published from 1964 to 1974.
 He is credited by Milan Kangrga to be the mastermind behind the Korčula Summer School, which was a meeting place for Marxists and other philosophers from the East and the West in the 1960s and 1970s.

 Biography

 Petrović was born on 12 March 1927 in Karlovac, Kingdom of Serbs, Croats and Slovenes.
-He has started learning philosophy at the University of Zagreb.
+He studied philosophy at the University of Zagreb.
 From 1946 to 1948 he was in the Soviet Union as an exchange student, where he recognized the repression of philosophical thought under Joseph Stalin.
+In 1949, he wrote a critical review of an article by Boris Ziherl in the daily Borba.
+Ziherl was, at the time, an unquestionable figure of authority in the Communist Party's Central Committee.
+That same year, authorities imprisoned several students for criticising the Information Bureau.
+Petrović was charged as their intellectual leader, and subsequently expelled from the Party.
+He was reinstated to the University after many pleas were made on his behalf.

-After that, he came back to Yugoslavia, completing his studies and earned his PhD at the University of Zagreb in 1956 with a dissertation concerning the philosophical views of Georgi Plekhanov.
+He completed his studies and earned his PhD at the University of Zagreb in 1956 with a dissertation concerning the philosophical views of Georgi Plekhanov.
 Upon graduating, from 1950 he taught logic and theory of philosophy at this university until his retirement.
 He presided over the Croat Philosophical Society from 1963 to 1964.
 In 1964 he was elected for president of the Yugoslav Philosophical Society.

 Petrović was one of the leaders of the Yugoslav criticism of the Stalinist philosophical theses since the early 1950s.
 In the early 1960s, his philosophical views evolved towards an interpretation of Marxism based on the philosophical works of the young Karl Marx.
 This was in line with the creative line of thought of a self-management socialism which dominated the Yugoslav political landscape at the time.
 However, his continuous radical criticism of the dogmatic ideology of the League of Communists of Yugoslavia led to an open conflict.
-In 1968 Petrović openly supported the student protests, which was a pretext for his expulsion from the party at June 8 meeting of the Zagreb University Party Committee.
+Petrović was one of the founders and editor-in-chief of the internationally renowned periodical Praxis that was published from 1964 to 1974.
+In 1968 Petrović openly supported student protests, which gained him sharp criticism from the authorities.
+In June of that year, he was expelled from the Party for "having sharply advocated some extreme demagogic anarcho-liberalistic views".

 Petrović's Selected Works in four volumes were published in 1986.
 Petrović died on 13 June 1993.

-Philosophical views

-Petrović has opposed the interpretation of Marx's philosophical views as dialectical materialism and has insisted that the Marx's philosophy was thought of the revolution which is contemplating the possibility of revolutionary change of the existing inhuman world.